cdelahousse/Radio-Tray-Documentation/draft.markdown

 Gstreamer supports a wide variety of formats including a;sdfj;asd;fjka;sjlkdf  ***REPHRASE***

 [`python-notify`](http://packages.ubuntu.com/quantal/python-notify) is a set of Python bindings for [libnotify](http://developer-next.gnome.org/libnotify/), a part of the Gnome library.
-It sends messages to a desktop notification deamon using D-Bus and adheres to the [freedesktop.org](http://www.freedesktop.org/wiki/) Desktop Notification [specification](http://developer.gnome.org/notification-spec/).
+It sends messages to a desktop notification deamon using D-Bus for interprocess communication and adheres to the [freedesktop.org](http://www.freedesktop.org/wiki/) Desktop Notification [specification](http://developer.gnome.org/notification-spec/).
 On Ubuntu, these notifications manifest themselves as bubbles appearing in top right corner of the desktop:

 ![Ubuntu Notification](libnotify-cropped.png)